Latent Power Turbines (TM) -Wind turbines inside a can

 7 LP Turbines could make the deserts bloom

 (Map courtesy of Guinness Publishing.)

-What fraction of the deserts need to be colonised by solar LP Turbine units to meet our total energy needs?
+Estimating the desert area needed to be colonised by solar LP Turbine units to meet our TOTAL energy needs

 Sample primary energy consumers (Primary energy = coal + oil + gas + nuclear + renewable)

 Area of solar LPTs required to generate equivalent amount of energy (km2)

 Desert areas, The Guinness World Data Book, ISBN 0-85112960.9